ScottLogic/blog/hbedford/_posts/2023-06-22-my-first-ui-conference.md

 - Conference
 ---
 # Unveiling Insights from My First UI/UX Conference
-With a personal development budget I wanted to explore the UI/UX conference landscape, and after some research, settled on the local [Pixel Pioneers](https://pixelpioneers.co/events/bristol-2023#location) event.
+I wanted to explore the UI/UX conference landscape, and after some research, settled on the local [Pixel Pioneers](https://pixelpioneers.co/events/bristol-2023#location) event.
 The conference's lineup of speakers and diverse range of topics piqued my interest, and I was eager to immerse myself in the day.

-With its concise one-day duration and a lineup of nine captivating talks, the conference was a condensed knowledge share that immersed attendees in the latest trends and techniques.
+With a concise one-day duration and a lineup of nine captivating talks, the conference was a condensed knowledge share that immersed attendees in the latest trends and techniques.
 Across the course of the day the following talks caught my interest:

     - Declarative Design
     - Animating the Impossible